 Taxpayer rights and responsibilities

 The taxpayers of Washington State have the right to:

 - Written explanations when tax assessments, interest, and penalties are issued.

 - Reliable, written advice and reporting instructions provided by the Department specifically to the taxpayer, and to have interest, penalties, and in some instances, tax assessments waived if complying with that information worked against the taxpayer.

 - Prompt administrative remedies when tax laws or rules are found to be unconstitutional by the final decision of a court of record.

 - Confidentiality of their financial and business information in the Department's possession in accordance with the requirements of RCW 82.32.330.

 - Clear and current tax instructions, rules, procedures, forms, and other tax information received upon request.

-- Prompt and independent administrative review by the Department of a decision to revoke a tax registration, and to a written determination that either upholds the revocation or reinstates the registration.
+- Prompt and independent administrative review by the Department of a decision to revoke a tax account, and to a written determination that either upholds the revocation or reinstates the tax account.

 The taxpayers of Washington State have the responsibility to: